The-deep-biosphere/2023-Milos/Barplots.md

 Milos_phylum <- tax_glom(Milos, taxrank = "Phylum")
 ```

-Then we want to select only the most relatively abundant taxa to plot,
+Then we want to select only the relatively most abundant taxa to plot,
-otherwise it would impossible to see anything on the figure.
+otherwise it would be impossible to see anything on the figure.
 Here I
-decide (after looking into the data) to group together any phylum that
+decide (after looking into the data) to group together all phyla that
-is not making 10% of the community in any sample.
+are not making 10% of the community in any sample.

 ``` r
 # To do this we get out of phyloseq